iamoluwaseuno/alx-pre_course/0x02-git/README.md

-My README.md file of 0x02 git This file is mandatory in all ALX School projects
+My README.md file of 0x02 git This file is mandatory in all ALX School projects testing